gohjy/nush-timetable-data/README.md

 Collection of timetable data for NUSH in JSON format.

 ## Structure
+(The `helpers` directory contains some utility scripts for preparing the data.)

 Each top-level directory is named after the corresponding year/semester, so `2025s1` contains the files for year 2025, semester 1.

 Inside each top-level directory there may be two folders: `day` and `class`.
 (Note: as of writing, only `day` has been implemented.)